jsolivellase/jaume.solivellasestrany.com/content/en/posts/one-more-time.md

 date = '2025-06-26'
 draft = false
 tags = ['personal']
-title = 'One more time'
+title = 'One More Time'
 +++

 Since I was a child, the idea of writing a blog has attracted me.
 During my adolescence, at the beginning of the 21st century, the popularity of blogging skyrocketed.
 Anyway, I didn't have the technical skills to start the journey, but with the inception of some companies like *Blogger* or *WordPress.com* at the beginning of the two thousand, the creation of blogs was democratized, making it accessible to anyone.
 That's why I tried to open my personal blog, but I didn't manage to write and publish anything.
 It was not until 2010 when I was encouraged to create my first blog and publish some posts.
 It didn't go far away—after a couple of months—I stopped writing because I didn't have any idea of what to write about.